sebas-nicholls/laravel-pet-store/README.md

 docker run --rm -v $(pwd):/app composer install docker-compose up -d
 ```
+Docker-compose runs the containers relevant to the application and maps the `80` port of the webserver container through the host `8080` port

 # NOTE
 You have to have a mysql instance running.
 Edit `.env` file to include: